 What you will feel depends on the type and level of dosage you receive.
 In general, you will feel relaxed, calm, and in control, with its effects ranging from mild to feeling unconscious, though with sedation dentistry, you are technically conscious and alert at all times.
 You may or may not remember your procedure.

 Is it safe?

 One of the most common questions about sedation dentistry is whether it is safe, yes!
-Both the intravenous and oral sedation methods are considered safe, and your dentist will use equipment to monitor your pulse and oxygen during the procedure.
+Both the intravenous (IV) sedation and oral sedation methods are considered safe, and your dentist will use equipment to monitor your pulse and oxygen during the procedure.